Freelance Stage Lighting Technician - The Inside Story

 Freelance Lighting Technicians Kit

-Freelance techs of all abilities are contracted on a temporary basis to take on different jobs within a lighting crew.
+Freelance technicians of all abilities are contracted on a temporary basis to take on different jobs within a lighting crew.
 While working on the production, they take on the “hat” of the company they are contracted to but are expected to be self-employed, pay their own taxes and run like any other small business.
 The tax authorities have some special measures the determines what is a contracted freelancer (not an employed temporary worker) but let’s not get into that today.
 Many shows have crews made up almost entirely of freelancers who then disperse after the production is complete.

 What skills do you need?